uel3/UnO_primers/README.md

 fasta_not_match_primers.txt
 fasta.ps

-The metasheet.csv file contains the seq_id,primer,sample for the queried fasta files and primers that generate amplicons in line with the UnO parameters
-Concatenate all metasheet.csv files greater than 21, any metasheet.csv file less than 21 is empty, meaning no amplicons were generated
+2. Concatenate all metasheet.csv files greater than 21 bytes, any metasheet.csv file less than 21 bytes is empty, meaning no amplicons were generated

 $ find . -type f -name "*meta*" -size +21c | while read -r file; do tail -n +2 "$file"; done > concatenated_file.txt

-The concatenated file contains seq_id,primer,sample for all primers that generated amplicons primer_dict_redo.py will create a dictionary of the primers for the bug specific seq_ids or fasta names in which they generate the amplicons
+3. primer_dict_redo.py will create a dictionary of the primers for the bug specific seq_ids or fasta names in which they generate the amplicons
-The primer_dict_redo.py is specific to the Salmonella seq_ids or "valid_prefixes" from the JSB database and will need to be adapted for each bug for which you are attempting to idenitfy primers

-valid_prefixes = ["1143560907", "749310542", "749314519", "1004367656", "1133548812", "983532915", "1151114342", "58156"]

 $ python3 primer_dict_redo.py concatonated_files.txt

-Output generated from this script: primer_fasta_with_desired_prefixes.txt which contains only primers that generate amplicons in any Salmonella
+Output generated from this script: primer_fasta_with_desired_prefixes.txt which contains only primers that generate amplicons in any Salmonella from "valid_prefixes".
+This will need to be modified depending on which stool genomes from which you are trying generate amplicons.

-Use new_extract_primer_names.py to identify primers that generate amplicons in all Salmonella from primer_dict_redo.py output primer_fasta_with_desired_prefixes.txt
+4. Use new_extract_primer_names.py to identify primers that generate amplicons in all Salmonella from primer_dict_redo.py output primer_fasta_with_desired_prefixes.txt

 $ python3 new_extract_primer_names.py primer_fasta_with_desired_prefixes.txt
-Output generated from this script: primers_in_all_rep_species.txt will contain only the primer names of the primers that only generate amplicons in Salmonella and in all Salmonella
+Output generated from this script: primers_in_all_rep_species.txt will contain only the primer names of the primers that only generate amplicons in Salmonella and in all Salmonella found in "tagert_values".
+This will need to be modified depending on which stool genomes from which you are trying generate amplicons.

-The new_extract_primer_names.py is also pathogen specific containing "target_values" for the Salmonella seq_ids: target_values = {'1143560907', '749310542', '749314519', '1004367656', '1133548812', '983532915', '1151114342', '58156'}

-Using grep and the output from new_extract_primer_names.py, primers_in_all_rep_species.txt, we create a new primer file from the original primer file to limit our candidate primers to those that only generate amplicons in Salmonella and generate amplicons in all Salmonella
+5. Using grep and the output from new_extract_primer_names.py, primers_in_all_rep_species.txt, we create a new primer file from the original primer file to limit our candidate primers to those that only generate amplicons in Salmonella and generate amplicons in all Salmonella

 $ grep -f primers_in_all_rep_species.txt primers.txt > secondary_test_primers.txt

-To identify the breadth of the candidate primers, use the secondary_test_primers.txt to check amplicons in a bug specific database
+6. To identify the breadth of the candidate primers, use the secondary_test_primers.txt to check amplicons in a bug specific database

 $ python3 ~/HMAS-QC-Pipeline/extract_amplicon_from_primersearch_output_UnO.py -s path/to/bug/specific/database/genomes-p ~path/to/primer_file/secondary_test_primers.txt

-Concatenate all non-empty metasheet.csv to generate a list of seq_id,primer,sample for all primers that generated amplicons
+7. Concatenate all non-empty metasheet.csv to generate a list of seq_id,primer,sample for all primers that generated amplicons
 $ find . -type f -name "*meta*" -size +21c | while read -r file; do tail -n +2 "$file"; done > concatenated_file_secondary.txt

-In order to evaluate the breadth of amplcions generated by the candidate primers, use primer_dictionaries.py to create a dictionary to generate various statistics
+8. In order to evaluate the breadth of amplcions generated by the candidate primers, use primer_dictionaries.py to create a dictionary to generate various statistics
 $ python3 primer_dictionaries.py concatenated_file_secondary.txt

-primer_dictionaries.py outputs fasta_primer_dictionary.txt in the following format:
-Fasta Name: seq_id
-  Primer Names: primer_1, primer_2, primer_3

-primer_coverage.py will generate coverage statistics of the bug specific database, frequency is the number of amplicons that are generated by that primer in the bug specific database, coverage is the percentage of amplicons generated in the bug specific database
+9. primer_coverage.py will generate coverage statistics of the bug specific database, frequency is the number of amplicons that are generated by that primer in the bug specific database, coverage is the percentage of amplicons generated in the bug specific database

 $ python3 primer_coverage.py fasta_primer_dictionary.txt